freerange/site/soups/blog/show-and-tell-14.snip.markdown

 While this seems really clever, Ben showed us that the implementation takes a rather brute-force approach.

-After the meeting I was interested to discover that someone has implmented a similar [Method Finder for Ruby][].
+After the meeting I was interested to discover that someone has built a similar [Method Finder for Ruby][].

 Anyway, the whole thing reminded me a bit of Tom's [Hello, Declarative World][] demo from the last meeting.